shuhratkulboboev/EMS-and-ESS-Communication-System/README.md

 The system is comprised of four primary components:

 ### EMS (Energy Management System):
-Reads target power values, and sends them to the ESS every 3(it can be 15 minutes but avoid wasting time , it is 3 s) seconds via MQTT.
+Reads target power values, and sends them to the ESS every 3(it can be 15 minutes but avoid wasting time , it is just 3 s) seconds via MQTT.
 It also stores ESS data in an SQLite database.
 ### ESS (Energy Storage System):
 Simulates an energy storage unit, generating mock values for temperature, state of charge, and actual power.
 Sends this data to EMS every 3 seconds.
 ### MQTT Broker: